Scybin/scyboard/README.md

 <br>

 ## 🔧 Project Status
-Status: Experimental Prototype
+Experimental Prototype.
 Scyboard is in early development.
 Not yet tested.
 There may still be bugs or hardware quirks.

 <br>